HackerEarth/engineering.hackerearth.com/_posts/2023-09-17-building-a-relaible-global-benchmarking-platform.md

 Time taken to add samples to TDigest:  7243 ms -> 7.243 sec
 ```

-Based on above calculation we can see that for same sample size (100000) of data DDSketch  298.89 ms to calculate the sketch with deviation of <0.6% from actual percentile and TDigest takes 7.243 sec with 0.2% deviation from actual percentile.
+Based on the above calculation, we can see that for same sample size (100000) of data DDSketch 298.89 ms to calculate the sketch with deviation of <0.6% from actual percentile and TDigest takes 7.243 sec with 0.2% deviation from actual percentile.

-Serialized object size Comparision:
+Serialized object size Comparison:
 As sketch or digest objects will be stored as serialized files, we also calculated the size of the objects

 ```python
 Sample size: 1000